-Men's Prayer Group (not meeting) Saturdays, 7:30 - 8:00 a.m., the Andres Library This group gathers for prayer (use the west parking lot door).
+Men's Prayer Group (not meeting currently) Saturdays, 7:30 - 8:00 a.m., the Andres Library This group gathers for prayer (use the west parking lot door).
 This is a quiet time of reflection and petition.
 At 8:00, those who are able adjourn for breakfast.

 St. Christopher's 4Cs Men's Group (Christopher's Casual Communion Crew) Second Monday of the Month, 6:30 p.m.
 This men's group formed to get to know one another better and also to promote service.
 It meets once a month on the second Monday of the month at local restaurants.
 (The 4Cs are currently meeting at Prodigy Burger Bar, Clay Terrace.)
 Meetings are an opportunity to share casual conversation.
 The group is also committed to service and routinely pitches in with various projects, e.g. food distribution at the Hamilton County Harvest Food Bank, building the natural playground, delivering holiday totes to the Mary Riggs Neighborhood Center.
 Questions?
 Contact Kevin Price | Email